 Eligible faculty, staff and postdoctoral fellows must:

 - Pre-register by signing and submitting a waiver.
-You must submit this paper document by scanning it or taking a clear picture of it and emailing (email@example.com) it to the University’s Office of Work/Life.
+You must submit this document by emailing it to the University’s Office of Work/Life (firstname.lastname@example.org).
 (While email is preferred, faxing is also possible at 617-495-4124.
 If you fax, please follow up with an email so we know to look for your form).
 Staff and faculty need only register once and do not need to register again at any subsequent time.
 You will then be directed to enroll with Care.com.
 Go here to learn more about the registration process and to learn more about Care @ Work services.

-Arrange for care by visiting Harvard's Care.com portal (sent to you once you register), via the Care.com app, or by calling 1-855-781-1303 (press 2 for backup care for both children and adults).
+Arrange for care by Care.com's portal for Harvard employees (sent to you once you register), via the Care.com app, or by calling 1-855-781-1303 (press 2 for backup care for both children and adults).
 We suggest 24 hours notice when at all possible.
 Calling hours are:

 - Monday through Friday, 7:00 a.m. to midnight.